incraigulous/contentful-sdk/readme.md

 A modern PHP SDK for Contentful delivery and management APIs.

 >**Note:** This package was just released.
-It has been unit tested and I've tested every call I could think of.
+It has been unit tested and I've manually tested every call I could think of.
 I believe everything is stable and working.
 I'll bump it up to 1.0 as soon as I (or someone else) has a chance to try it out in production.
 The API should be stable, so try it out and be sure to report any bugs!

 ###This is a framework agnostic PHP SDK.